epa058/Lichtenberg-Figures/README.md

 #### Q: Why did you start this project?

 A: Because I thought it was cool.
-Why do people do anything?

 #### Q: Your figures don't really look like Lichtenberg figures...